Ranini Cundasawmy

 Ranini Cundasawmy (born 19 May 1984) is a Mauritian Muay Thai, Savate and Kun Khmer (Pradal Serey) fighter.
-She has won several national and world championships of the World Muay Thai Federation.
+She has won several national and world championships from the World Muay Thai Federation.

 Early life

 Cundasawmy was born on 19 May 1984 at Victoria Hospital in Mauritius Island.
-From 1984 to 1994 she lived at Pop Henessy Beau Bassin, three brothers and two sisters, Rajen, Rajesh, Jean Francois, Rajini and Annais.
-His father Mario and her mother is Munusami.
+From 1984 to 1994 she lived at Pope Henessy Beau Bassin, with three brothers and two sisters, Rajen, Rajesh, Jean Francois, Rajini and Annais.
+Her father, Mario, and her mother is Munusami.

-She attended the Pre Primary and Primary School of Maingard in Beau Bassin, then the secondary school of Villes Soeurs in Beau Bassin.
-At the age of 16 she left villes soeurs secondary school to continue her studies at St Bartholomew's in Port-Louis.
+She attended the Pre-Primary and Primary School of Maingard in Beau Bassin, then the secondary school of Villes Soeurs in Beau Bassin.
+At the age of 16, she left Villes Soeurs Secondary School to continue her studies at St Bartholomew's in Port-Louis.